kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/cluster-class/operate-cluster.md

-# Upgrade a Cluster using Managed Topology
+# Operating a managed Cluster

+## Upgrade the Cluster

 The `spec.topology` field added to the Cluster object as part of ClusterClass allows changes made on the Cluster to be propagated across all relevant objects.
 This turns a Kubernetes cluster upgrade into a one-touch operation.
 Let's assume we have created a CAPD cluster with ClusterClass and Kubernetes v1.21.2 (as documented in the [Quick Start guide]).
 Looking at the cluster, the version of the control plane and the MachineDeployments is v1.21.2.